A Celebration Of All Things Miami

 Today, the economic impact of Carnaval Miami extends to $40M, ever year.
 Its community impact is priceless!
 Carnaval Miami funds projects that change children’s lives, from sports leagues to summer camps, the distribution of school supplies, college scholarships and help in unforeseeable family situations.

-Carnaval Miami is powered by Kiwanis Club of Little Havana and its proceeds benefit the Kiwanis of Little Havana Foundation.
+Carnaval Miami is powered by the Kiwanis Club of Little Havana and its proceeds benefit the Kiwanis of Little Havana Foundation.